For rates and fees of the Amex Platinum Card, please click here.

 Some cards with annual fees, like the Chase Sapphire Preferred, are worth having because the points they earn are so valuable, and they even boost the value of points earned by no-annual-fee Chase Ultimate Rewards points earning cards.
 I keep it because Chase Ultimate Rewards points are amazingly flexible.

-Paying the $89 annual fee on a card like the IHG® Rewards Club Premier Credit Card can also make sense, because you get a free night certificate each year on your cardmember anniversary and you can use it at any eligible IHG Hotel that costs up to 40,000 IHG points per night.
+Paying the $89 annual fee (waived for the first year). on a card like the IHG® Rewards Club Premier Credit Card can also make sense, because you get a free night certificate each year on your cardmember anniversary and you can use it at any eligible IHG Hotel that costs up to 40,000 IHG points per night.
 Most cards with annual fees are worth opening for both the welcome offer and the long term benefits.

 Opening a card just because the welcome offer is “large”